 1. Use TeX4ht to produce files suitable for static site generators.

-Notable files and directories are:
+Notable files and directories include: